Marigene Valiquette

-Marigene Gertrude Valiquette (born 1924) is a former member of the Ohio General Assembly.
+Marigene Gertrude Valiquette (August 22, 1924 – August 6, 2024) was an American politician who was a member of the Ohio General Assembly.
 She served 24 consecutive years in the state legislature, first as a member of the Ohio House of Representatives, beginning in 1963, and subsequently as a member of the Ohio State Senate, from 1969 until 1986.

 Career

 During her third year of law school at the University of Toledo, Valiquette became a law clerk for Judge Geraldine Macelwane in 1959 after an unsuccessful run for city council.

 For most of her 18 years as a state senator, Valiquette was the only female senator in office.
 She became chair of the Judiciary Committee in 1971; later she chaired the Ethics Committee.
 During a period in the 1980s when the Democratic Party was in the majority, she was a ranking member on both the Finance and the Rules Committee.

+Support for the Equal Rights Amendment

+Valiquette played a pivotal role in securing Ohio's ratification of the ERA, championing it through the state legislature.

+Early 1970s

-In the early 1970s, as a state senator, Valiquette advocated strongly for Ohio's passage of the Equal Rights Amendment (ERA), the proposed amendment to the United States Constitution that aimed to guarantee equal rights for women; in February 1974 Ohio became the 33rd state to ratify the ERA.
+In the early 1970s, as a state senator, Valiquette advocated strongly for Ohio's passage of the Equal Rights Amendment (ERA), the proposed amendment to the United States Constitution that aimed to guarantee equal rights for women.